-Because the causes of back pain can be very complex, it is often more difficult to get an accurate diagnosis for back pain or neck pain than for other medical conditions.
+Because the causes of back pain can be very complex, it is often more difficult to get an accurate diagnosis for back pain than for other medical conditions.
 While some spinal diagnoses are relatively straightforward (such as tumors, infections, or fractures), for many conditions there is little agreement among spine specialists about a diagnosis.

 However, getting an accurate diagnosis of the cause of back pain is critical, because different diagnoses will require very different treatment approaches.
-And the sooner an accurate back pain diagnosis is made, the sooner the patient can find an appropriate treatment for pain relief and to improve his or her ability to enjoy everyday activities.
+And the sooner an accurate diagnosis is made, the sooner the patient can find an appropriate treatment for pain relief and to improve his or her ability to enjoy everyday activities.

 Confusing Terminology About Spinal Disorders